home-assistant/home-assistant.io/source/_integrations/iqvia.markdown

 ---
-title: "IQVIA"
+title: IQVIA
-description: "Instructions on how to use IQVIA data within Home Assistant"
+description: Instructions on how to use IQVIA data within Home Assistant
 logo: iqvia.png
 ha_category:
   - Health